-TOSHIBA PC Health Monitor

-The TOSHIBA PC Health Monitor application proactively monitors a number of system functions such as power consumption, battery health and system cooling, informing you of significant system conditions.
+TOSHIBA PC Health Monitor The TOSHIBA PC Health Monitor application proactively monitors a number of system functions such as power consumption, battery health and system cooling, informing you of significant system conditions.
 This application recognizes the system and individual component serial numbers and will track specific activities related to their usage.
 To access this utility, click Desktop Assist -> Support & Recovery -> PC Health Monitor on the desktop.
 For details on TOSHIBA PC Health Monitor, see the help file.

-Plug-in for Windows Media Player

-TOSHIBA Resolution+ The plug-in lets you upconverts wmv and mp4 videos on Windows Media Player.

-For more information, please refer to the TOSHIBA Resolution+ Plug-in for Windows Media Player Help.

-To access it, click Desktop Assist -> Media & Entertainment -> TOSHIBA Resolution+Plugin for Windows Media Player - Help on the desktop.
+TOSHIBA Resolution+ Plug-in for Windows The plug-in lets you upconverts wmv and mp4 videos on Windows Media Player.
+Media Player For more information, please refer to the TOSHIBA Resolution+ Plug-in for Windows Media Player Help.
+To access it, click Desktop Assist -> Media & Entertainment -> TOSHIBA Resolution+Plug- in for Windows Media Player - Help on the desktop.
 This utility will not be installed if the Resolution+ feature in TOSHIBA Display Utility is provided.

-TOSHIBA Audio Enhancement

-TOSHIBA Audio Enhancement provides you the function of audio source filtering, earphone audio enhancement, or speaker audio enhancement.
+TOSHIBA Audio Enhancement TOSHIBA Audio Enhancement provides you the function of audio source filtering, earphone audio enhancement, or speaker audio enhancement.
 To change the settings, click Desktop Assist -> Media & Entertainment -> Audio Enhancement on the desktop.
+TOSHIBA Gesture Controller The TOSHIBA Gesture Controller allows the computer to detect the hand-based gesture which executes some operations of the computer.
+To access it, click the TOSHIBA Gesture

-You may not have all the software listed above depending on the model vou purchased.
+You may not have all the software listed above depending on the model you purchased.